artilleryio/kubectl-artillery/README.md

 test [HTTP liveness probe endpoints](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-http-request) in Pods proxied by the supplied services.

 Once created, update the tests to match your requirements.
-You can also use created test scripts to generate load tests.
+You can also use created test scripts to generate tests.

 - [Example: scaffold test scripts](#example-scaffold-test-scripts)